 This post is sponsored by Johnson Farms Plants and Pumpkins.

 It’s no secret that Kansas City has an endless list of events and attractions to visit in the fall.
-While my calendar changes as my kids get older, the one tradition we never skip is a visit to Johnson Farms Plants and Pumpkins.
+While my calendar changes as my kids get older, the one tradition we never skip is a visit to Johnson Farms.

 Johnson Farms Attractions